jvanname/TechnicalAnalysis/GoldenCross.md

+In this post, we try to determine whether one can use the golden cross (the points of intersections between moving averages) in order to make a profit while trading stocks.
+We use the stocks of both established companies that pay dividends as well as startups which currently do not pay dividends to shareholders.

 In this post, we use the hourly closing price of stocks to try to predict whether the price will go up or down in the future.

 Suppose that $X_i$ denotes the closing price of the stock at hour $i$.
 Let $A$ denote the set of hours when the stock market is open (and therefore where we have a well-defined price).